thecloudnatives/dna/running-projects-via-the-collective.md

 - There will be an contract between client and fikaworks BV and a different contract between the fikaworks BV and the external contractors

 ## Distributing projects
-- Jobs will go first to the collective members and then will be shared with the broader slack community
+- Jobs will go first to the collective members and then will be shared with the broader slack community (called here contractors)

 ## Project Financials